 The concern about masks making it difficult to breathe during workouts is legitimate.
 Lina Miyakawa, MD, a pulmonologist and assistant professor in the department of medicine at Mount Sinai Beth Israel, told POPSUGAR exercising with a face covering will most likely make those workouts harder.
 "There is definitely a period of acclimation, I think, with people wearing masks and exercising, but the human body is pretty adaptable, and so people will have a tough time in the beginning," she said.

-Exercise scientists who spoke with The New York Times this month said that your heart rate will be higher, and some people could experience lightheadedness.
+Exercise scientists who spoke with The New York Times in June said that your heart rate will be higher, and some people could experience lightheadedness.
 Rapid, shallow breathing also keeps you in a high state of alert.

 Dr. Miyakawa points to athletes who've always worn masks to simulate different types of strenuous exercise.
 Though this is more extreme than wearing cloth masks during exercise on a normal day-to-day basis, she said on that same note, people will be able to adapt.
 She told POPSUGAR she's heard anecdotally that having masks on while walking around and going out in public gives people a greater chance of getting used to face coverings worn in workouts as opposed to someone wearing a face mask for the first time during a workout setting.
 She also suggests trying to breathe through your nose if it's comfortable for you because breathing through your mouth creates more humidity in an enclosed space (aka, when you have your face mask on).

 That being said, Dr. Miyakawa agreed that masks will not be effective if they become wet, so she advises you bring extras.
 And, if you have lung conditions like asthma or heart conditions, she wants you to be more cautious when working out with a face mask.
 You should talk to your doctor and always use caution, she said, remembering to take breaks as needed and listening to your body.